aappleby/metron/docs/BlueBallMachines.md

 # ...so what does all of that have to do with the blue ball machines?

+Go back the ball machine gif and watch it a bit more.
+Try and follow a single blue ball through the system as far as you can.
+Now pick a single widget in the machine and try to keep track of where the balls enter and exit it, and in what order.
+No single viewpoint on its own completely describes the machine - there's just too much _stuff_ happening all at once, and trying to describe the system solely in terms of balls moving or machines machining doesn't capture it fully.

-When hardware engineers ask software engineers questions, it goes like this:
+This sort of disconnect shows up when you have mixed hardware/software teams trying to build new systems together.
+When the hardware engineers ask the software engineers questions, the discussion tends to go something like this:

 ```
-HWE: "Hey, can you send me the blueprints to the house?
-I need to get some
+HWE: "Hey, can you send me the source code to the ball incinerator?
+I need to
-      dimensions nailed down."
+      get some dimensions nailed down."

-SWE: "Sure thing!" *sends link to repo*
+SWE: "Sure thing!" *sends link to code repo*

-HWE: "...This is a novella about house-building.
-I just need to know where the
+HWE: "...This is a novella about ball-machine-building.
+I just need to know
-      fireplace is."
+      where the flamethrower goes."

-SWE: "Oh, right - if you turn to page 27 there's a list of all the fireplaces we
+SWE: "Oh, right - if you turn to page 27 there's a list of all the flame sources
-      can install, and then on page 332 you can see how the installation
+      we can install, and then on page 332 you can see how the installation
       location is selected based on the user's stored preferences."
 ```

-When software engineers ask hardware engineers a question, it goes like this:
+And then later when the software engineers ask the hardware engineers questions, it goes like this:

 ```
 SWE: "If you've got a minute, can you help me out with something?
 I'm working on
-      the Zamboni driver and I need to know what the input format is."
+      the Zamboni driver and I need to know the format of the input balls."

 HWE: "Oh, no problem - it's right here:" *blue_ball_machine.gif*